 What we have here is a failure to communicate.
-At this point, you've sent several collection emails, and despite each of them being extremely well-written, this particular customer's account remains in the red.
+At this point, you’ve sent several collection emails (you can find our unpaid invoice email templates here) but, despite each of them being extremely well-written, this particular customer’s account remains in the red.
 The next logical step would be to pick up the phone and call them.
 But the last time you tried that with one of your clients, it ended in a shouting match.

 Luckily, this time you can learn from your past mistakes and actually prepare for the call in ways that will keep the conversation moving and productive.

 Charging into a collection call unprepared is a sub-optimal strategy.
 These calls run the risk of being uncomfortable or even confrontational, so getting them right often requires effort long before you pick up the phone.
 Prior to any call, you should:

 “Let me get back to you on that” is a perfectly fair statement for a discussion on who repaired your roof.
 But when you give that response during a collection call, you’ve just handed your customer an indeterminate extension on their payment.

 Instead, have all of the necessary information available to answer any potential questions:

 - Relevant invoices

 - Exact amount owed

 2. Know the customer

 Before dialing, you should also be familiar with the particular client’s account history.
 Is this their first missed due date?
 Have their payments been slowing over time?
 Are there any customer satisfaction issues?
 Depending on the health and length of the relationship, you might prepare some credit options.